John Krasinski Defends Decision To Sell ‘Some Good News’

 “I was only planning on doing eight (episodes) during quarantine.
 I have these other things that I’m going to be having to do very soon, like ‘Jack Ryan.’
 More than that, writing, directing and producing — all those things — with a couple of my friends was so much.”

-The success of Some Good News had unexpectedly turned a positive endeavor during a rare lull in Krasinski’s work schedule into another commitment.
+The success of Some Good News had been a positive endeavor during a rare lull in Krasinski’s work schedule into another commitment.
 With production on the third season of Jack Ryan set to begin soon, the actor was forced to decide between ending the show or handing over the reins.
 Krasinski chose the latter, wanting the show’s feel-good message to continue.

 As Some Good News continues on without him, Krasinski told Wilson that he looked back on the project fondly.
 The actor described it as the “most emotionally fulfilled” he had ever been in his “entire” life.
 While he would have loved to continue on as the host and creative mind behind the show, he admitted it wouldn’t have been “sustainable” long-term.